The Mediterranean - guarding Europe's external borders

 The crew of one of the Armed Forces' Challenger aircraft operates some of the advanced surveillance equipment.
 Photo: Rune Dyrholm / The Danish Armed Forces.

-From 1 June 2019, the Armed Forces will contribute two patrol boats to the surveillance of Europe's external borders.
-The boats patrol in the waters between the Greek island of Kos and Turkey.
-The Greeks want help in controlling the borders at sea to prevent, among other things, human trafficking and cross-border crime.
+The Armed Forces is contributing two patrol boats to the surveillance of Europe's external borders.
+The boats patrol in the waters between the Greek island of Symi and Turkey.

 Period of timeFra 2015